 Incentive Programs are a common way to thank and motivate employees.
 These programs are not only useful for internal employees but also for external clients.
 They are becoming an increasingly common practice in all aspects of the business.
 They are used to motivate employees, reward productivity and bring on new talent.
-However, they are not without controversy and detractors.
-Incentives can be expensive and may not be fair to employees who don’t have the same needs that are being rewarded.

 Here are the types of Incentive Programs for Your Employees: